 If you on the other hand rely only on fan cooled heat sinks, I would recommend if possible to add a fan into the sidewall of the cabinet right over the CPU cooler and graphic card (if mounted), that way you get the coldest air where you need it most (on my other computer I’ve actually mounted the CPU fan in the side wall and has no fan on the heat sink at all (huge Noctua heat sink and fan), and it works fine).
 It may be all what you need.
 Try before you add more fans to see if they justify the potentially extra noise.
 You don’t necessarily need fans sucking air out and other blowing air in at the same time.
 Instead of having one (or more) blowing in and one (or more) blowing out, you could be better off having them all blowing in or out, just make sure the air has somewhere to go.

 In my case with water cooling I have two fans on the radiator, which is mounted in the front of the cabinet due to space, and they are blowing out of the cabinet.
-High in the back I have another fan blowing out of the cabinet (I don’t need this one, but as I had it lying around I decided to use it).
-My idea with all fans blowing out was to get higher airflow through the power supply that has a stopped fan at low loads.
+Thats’s all, just two fans blowing out at slowest speed at idle load.
+My idea with both fans blowing out was to get higher airflow through the power supply that has a stopped fan at low loads.
 Temperature wise I have an idle at about 28-30°C at the water and about 30-34°C at the CPU, and water temperature at full load is about 38°C and CPU temps about 80°C which is not uncommon with slightly overclocked system (expect 5-10°C lower at full load with not overclocked CPU).
 All temps with a room temperature at 22-23°C.

 So to summarize on fan control.
 As a rule of thumb I will by default try to run all fans at slowest speeds possible when the computer is not under load (idle).
 With fan cooled heat sinks I would start increasing the speed at about 5 degrees over idle and slowly the first 10 degree, maybe 1,5-2 times the idle speed, and then double the speed the next ten degrees and then full speed at about 70°C. For water cooling on the other hand, I would start increasing the speed at water temperature just 1-2 degrees over idle, and full speed after just about 5 degree increase, because water temperature rises very slowly.